What is “Japanese?”

 • VerbAn action or state of being.

-Although SOV is the basic word order, the subject and object may flip if the object is deemed more significant, and a sentence may even lack either or both yet still be grammatical if they are deemed obvious through context.
-This means that Japanese exhibits five possible word orders: SOV, OSV, SV, OV, and V.
+Although SOV is the basic word order, the subject and object may flip if the object is deemed more significant.
+A sentence may even ‘overtly’ lack its subject, its object, or even both its subject and object, so long as they are deemed obvious2.

 SOVOSV